 Most of the slogans are pasted across black and white photographs derived from mid-century magazines.
 Like other pop artists that were successful before her, such as Andy Warhol, Kruger has managed to develop a style that is distinctly hers.
 This probably explains why it has been so easy for her style to be recreated beyond galleries to become included in both mainstream and digital culture.

 In juxtaposing phrases with black and white photography, Kruger borrows from her experience in advertising and graphic design to disrupt the voice of today’s mass media.
 She delivers her messages directly to her audience as she often uses phrases like ’we’ and ’you’ to discuss central issues in society.
 Because of her bold use of fonts and her short but powerful slogans, the audience never ignores her work.

 About the artist

 Barbara began making her ground-breaking artwork during the 1970s after a long career in the magazine industry as a designer and picture editor.
 After her professional experience working in an industry that is all about perfection and consumerism, Kruger was inspired to create art that would question these points of view.
-Aside from being featured in some of the top galleries in the world, her work has also been printed on several mediums, including films and tote bags, as well as interior work and immersive films.
+Aside from being featured in some of the top art spaces in the world, her work has also been printed on several mediums, including films, tote bags, and interior work.

 Videos: Barbara Kruger speaks about her work